 Special Publications can be purchased through the online bookshop

 and through the AAPG, online booksellers and the major library suppliers in North America.
-The most recent volumes can be inspected and purchased in the reception area of Burlington House.
+The most recent volumes can be inspected and purchased in the Burlington House Bookshop (within the Library).

 Special Publications in the Lyell Collection